Albert Lévy (photographer)

 Albert Levy (1847 – 1931) was a French photographer active in Europe and the United States.
-Most active in the 1880s and 1890s, he was a pioneer of architectural photography.
+Mostly active in the 1870s and 1890s in the United States, returning to France in 1896, he was a pioneer on architectural photography.

 He developed a catalogue with 2500 titles that is available through the Gallica web project of the Bibliothèque nationale de France (BnF) as well as in the Avery Architectural and Fine Arts Library.
 His catalogue covers France, Italy, Germany, United Kingdom, Austria, the Netherlands, Switzerland and the United States.

 He was one of the first photographers to have studios on both sides of the Atlantic Ocean: in Paris and New York.

 His main contribution to history documentation was his "Albert Levy's architectural photographic Series" in the 1870s that consists of albums with 30–40 albumen prints of the Architecture of the United States, with a size of 20x24 cm approximately.
 There are at least 36 series.

 Biography

 Levy was born in Paris in 1847 and died in Asnières-sur-Seine.
-However, the 1880 United States Census notes that he was 33 years old, which would put his birth date at 1847 if he was asked his "age on your birthday anniversary in 1880".
+However, the 1880 United States census notes that he was 33 years old, which would put his birth date at 1847 if he was asked his "age on your birthday anniversary in 1880".
 Alternatively, it could be either 1846 or 1847 if asked for his age at the time of being asked (which could be before or after his birthday anniversary in 1880).
 The New York Passengers list 1820–1957 indicates that he came to the United States in 1876 and that his occupation was photographer.
 The 1880 Census gives his profession as bookseller.